dataengineering-community/launchpad/Linux/task.md

 # Overview
-As a data engineer, you have been tasked to set up a data processing pipeline using Linux commands and scripts.
+As a data engineer, you have been tasked to set up a data processing pipeline using Linux commands and bash scripts.
 This project would cover file manipulation, automation, permissions management, scheduling with cron, and logging.

 ---

 ## 1. Set Up the Environment
-Set up a Linux virtual machine (VM) or environment.
+Connect to a Linux virtual machine (VM) using the credentials shared with you.
 - Create directories for organizing the pipeline:
     - ~/data_pipeline/input
     - ~/data_pipeline/output
     - ~/data_pipeline/logs

 ---